Auto-Nom/Subterranean-Torment/README.md

 **Escape** - Exit game/menu or cancel targeting

-Targeting is done using the mouse only at the moment
+Targeting is done using the mouse only at the moment.

 ![Main Menu](/screenshots/mainmenu.png)